 According to the Scrum Guide, “The Daily Scrum is a 15-minute event for the Developers of the Scrum Team.
 The purpose of the Daily Scrum is to inspect progress toward the Sprint Goal and adapt the Sprint Backlog as necessary, adjusting the upcoming planned work.”

-The Daily Scrum Meeting is held at the same time and location every day of the Sprint; consistency helps make it a routine.
+Why is the Daily Scrum held at the same time and location?
+Consistency helps make it a routine.
 The best time to arrange a Daily Scrum Meeting is at the beginning of the day, since that’s generally when people have the most energy.
 The Developers may choose any structure and technique, as long as the meeting helps them evaluate their progress toward the Sprint goal.

 Daily Scrum Meetings help the Team communicate and produce a better product.
 Developers can also meet throughout the day if they need more detailed discussions or if unexpected situations arise.

 What Does a Daily Scrum Meeting Look Like?

 The Scrum Guide gives us a basic explanation of a Daily Scrum Meeting, but you’ll probably need a bit more detail to make it truly effective.

 How to run an effective daily scrum meeting?
 Start with choosing the time and place, keeping in mind that you’ll be coming back every day.
 Pay attention to the timebox of the meeting, as it is not a good habit to extend it or reschedule.
 Don’t change your plans because the Product Owner or Scrum Master can’t join.
 Remember, this event is for the Developers only, not for a Product Owner or a Scrum Master.
 If the Scrum Master or Product Owner is working on achieving the Sprint Goal, they can take part in a meeting as Developers.

 So if the Scrum Master is attending the meeting as a Developer, what should they do?
 A previous version of the Scrum Guide (2017) says: